hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `windows_profile` - (Optional) A `windows_profile` block as defined below.

-* `private_link_enabled` (Optional) Enables private link for the AKS cluster, providing a private IP for the k8s api.
-Defaults to false.
+* `private_link_enabled` Should this Kubernetes Cluster have Private Link Enabled?
+This provides a Private IP Address for the Kubernetes API on the Virtual Network where the Kubernetes Cluster is located.
+Defaults to `false`.
+Changing this forces a new resource to be created.

 -> **NOTE:**  At this time Private Link is in Public Preview.
-For an example of how to enable a Preview feature, please visit  [Private Azure Kubernetes Service cluster] (https://docs.microsoft.com/en-gb/azure/aks/private-clusters)
+For an example of how to enable a Preview feature, please visit [Private Azure Kubernetes Service cluster](https://docs.microsoft.com/en-gb/azure/aks/private-clusters)

 ---